 You may get overwhelmed by the sheer number of people you meet and things that you see, so make sure you bring a notebook and pen to the event so that you can jot down details that will help jog your memory.

 Then, go through the mountain of supplier catalogs you picked up and prioritize them so that you can focus on the ones that seem most promising.
 It’s best to do this soon after you return home so that everything is still fresh in your mind.

 While it’s easy to get caught up in the excitement of a trade show, it’s important to remain level-headed.
 No matter what anyone says, you need to verify that the decisions you are making will be profitable for your business.
 This is where a tool such as eComSpy can make a huge difference.

 We know that 67% of Amazon merchants research competitive and market data more than once before adding a new item to their inventory.
 Of course, this can be a tedious and time-consuming task.
-Fortunately, eComSpy allows you to upload a .CSV file with ASINs, EANs or UPCs (as well as cost data) and the software generates a detailed report including product rank, whether Amazon is a seller, manufacturer information, profitability data and so much more.
+Fortunately, eComSpy allows you to upload a .CSV file with ASINs, EANs or UPCs (as well as cost data) and the software generates a detailed report including product rank, number of FBA sellers, manufacturer information, profitability data and so much more.

 While it’s important to make risks, you should do them responsibly.
 By reviewing this crucial FBA market intelligence before making a commitment, you will be arming yourself with the details you need to make better decisions.
 As an invested, proactive business owner, shouldn’t that always be your goal?